-120 Solomon, Jay.
+&lt;sup>123 Solomon, Jay.
 U.S. Debates North Korean Exports, Asian Wall Street Journal, May 5, 2003. p.
 A1.

 State for Arms Control and International Security pointed out that North Korea possesses Scud and No-Dong missiles and is developing the Taepo-Dong 2.
 He stated that the country is by far the most aggressive proliferator of missiles and related technologies to countries of concern.
 These sales are one of the North's major sources of hard currency.
 According to a U.S. military officer quoted in the Japanese press, North Korea exported \$580 million worth of ballistic missiles to the Middle East in 2001.
-East in 1998 and 2001, North Korea is estimated to have exported some \$1 billion in conventional arms to developing nations.
+Between 1998 and 2001, North Korea is estimated to have exported some \$1 billion in conventional arms to developing nations.
 In a 2009 article, the Wall Street Journal quotes analysts as saying that North Korean sales of short- and medium-range missile systems remain among North Korea's largest export earners, part of an arms trade that generates \$1.5 billion annually.
 This is likely to be an overstatement, since it exceeds the total deficit in North Korea's annual deficit in trade of about \$1 billion.

-With respect to illegal drug trade, officials from the U.S. military command in Seoul reportedly said that North Korea is earning between \$500 million and \$1 billion annually from the narcotics trade.
-125 North Korea is thought to produce more than 40 tons of opium per year which would make it the world's third-largest opium exporter and sixth-largest heroin exporter.
+With respect to illegal drug trade, the State Department has indicated that "drug trafficking with a connection to the Democratic People's Republic of Korea (DPRK, or North Korea) appears to be down sharply.
+There have been no instances of drug trafficking suggestive of state-directed trafficking for six years, but there still is insufficient evidence to say for certain that statesponsored trafficking has stopped at this time.
+Small-scale trafficking along the DPRK-China border continues.
+In March 2007 the DPRK acceded to the three drug conventions."
+In the past, North Korea apparently was engaged in illegal drug trade.
+Officials from the U.S. military command in Seoul reportedly said that North Korea had earned between \$500 million and \$1 billion annually from the narcotics trade.
+129 North Korea is thought to have produced more than 40 tons of opium per year which would have made it the world's third-largest opium exporter and sixth-largest heroin exporter.
 The regime also is accused of trafficking in methamphetamine stimulants.
-U.S. counter-narcotics officials are reported to have said that since 1976, there have been at least 50 arrests or drug seizures involving North Koreans in more than 20 countries.
-Japanese authorities say that nearly 50% of illegal drug imports into Japan come from North Korea.
-126 According to the U.S. State Department, although such reports have not been conclusively verified by independent sources, defector statements have been consistent over years and occur in the context of regular narcotics seizures linked to North Korea.
-The State Department's International Narcotics Control Strategy Report for 2007 stated its view is "that it is likely, but not certain, that the North Korean government has sponsored criminal activities in the past, including narcotics production and trafficking, but notes that there is no evidence for several years that it continues to traffic in narcotics."
-During 2006, the Japanese media reported that drug trafficking occurred along the DPRK-PRC border with Japanese criminal figures traveling to the border area to purchase methamphetamine for smuggling back to Japan.
+In 2003, U.S. counter-narcotics officials are reported to have said that since 1976, there had been at least 50 arrests or drug seizures involving North Koreans in more than 20 countries.
+Japanese authorities have said that nearly 50% of illegal drug imports into Japan come from North Korea.
+130 According to the U.S. State Department, although such reports have not been conclusively verified by independent sources, defector statements have been consistent over years and occur in the context of regular narcotics seizures linked to North Korea.

 According to the State Department, in March 2006, a new decree warned citizens, state factories and groups in the DPRK to "... not sell, buy, or use drugs illegally" and that "organizations, factories and groups should not illegally produce or export drugs."
-Punishment is severe, up to death, and the family members and shop mates of offenders face collective responsibility and punishment with the perpetrator.
-127
+Punishment is severe, up to

-121 Testimony of John R. Bolton, Under Secretary for Arms Control and International Security, U.S. Department of State.
+&lt;sup>124 Testimony of John R. Bolton, Under Secretary for Arms Control and International Security, U.S. Department of State.
 U.S. House Committee on International Relations, June 4, 2003.

-122 Asano, Yoshiharu.
+&lt;sup>125 Asano, Yoshiharu.
 N. Korea Missile Exports Earned 580 Mil.
 Dollars in '01.
 Daily Yomiuri, May 13, 2003.
 Pearson, Brendan.
 Illicit Boost for N Korea Economy.
 Australian Financial Review, May 14, 2003. p.
 12.

-123 CRS Report RL33696, Conventional Arms Transfers to Developing Nations, 1998-2005, by Richard F. Grimmett. p.
+&lt;sup>126 CRS Report RL33696, Conventional Arms Transfers to Developing Nations, 1998-2005, by Richard F. Grimmett. p.
 53. This figure is rounded to the nearest \$100 million.